Glenlyon - Biolink Walk

 1. Site of flour mill and water wheel pit.
 The mill ran from 1873-1886.
 It's closure was due to the statewide drought which lasted from 1880-1886, resulting in lack of water and crop failures.

 2. Site of former river crossing.
 There are still a few cobblestones visible.
-This was the only way to cross the Loddon before the first bridge was build in 1864.
+This was the only way to cross the Loddon before the first bridge was built in 1864.
 The track came down the hill beside the present road, along the bottom and wound up to Loddon Drive.

 3. Site of a pine plantation planted by Glenlyon School pupils circa 1956 with the purpose of selling the mature timber and earning money for the school.